Alabama State Income Tax

 How To File Your Alabama Income Tax Return

 Alabama Department of Revenue

 e-Filing: Submit Your Alabama Tax Return Online

-You can save time and money by electronically filing your Alabama income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Alabama income tax directly with the .
 Benefits of e-Filing your Alabama tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.